erictt/computer-science-learning/source/_posts/cs6210/spring-2023-test-3-preparation.md

 a.
 [2 points] What is the priority inversion problem and how can it be handled in a Linux-like OS that uses priority-based scheduling?

-The priority inversion problem occurs when a higher-priority task is blocked by a lower-priority task that is currently running, often due to the lower-priority task servicing a request from a higher-priority one.
+The priority inversion problem occurs when a higher-priority task is blocked by a lower-priority task that is currently running.
+For example, a high priority task C1 calls to a low priority task C2, and C2 gets preempted when it's running because there is another intermediate priority task C3 jump in.

 The problem can be handled by temporarily boosting the priority of the lower-priority task to match the priority of the higher-priority task during the service time, preventing preemption by intermediate-priority tasks.

 b.
 [2 points] Proportional period scheduling in TS-Linux allocates to a requesting task a desired proportion (Q) of the CPU in each period (T - a scheduling parameter).
 What problem is this aiming to solve?

-It's aiming to solve the problem of allocating CPU resources to time-sensitive tasks while **ensuring that other tasks also get the opportunity to run**.
-By allowing tasks to request a specific proportion of CPU time within a given time quantum, the scheduler can perform admission control to check if the requested proportion can be satisfied without overcommitting CPU resources, thus providing temporal protection and improving scheduling accuracy.
+**It aims to reduce scheduling latency for real-time tasks** by allowing tasks to request a specific proportion of CPU time within a given time quantum.
+The scheduler can perform **admission control** to check if the requested proportion can be satisfied without overcommitting CPU resources, thus providing **temporal protection** and **improving scheduling latency**.

 c.
 [6 points] A video game running on top of TS-Linux is using the one-shot timer.
 It has it programmed to go off every 300 microseconds to update some internal state of the game.
 It uses an overshoot parameter of 30 microseconds.
 At 290 microseconds since the last firing of the one-shot timer there is an external interrupt (lower in priority compared to timer events) into TS- Linux.
 List the steps taken by TS-Linux upon getting this interrupt (concise bullets, please).

-1. One-shot timer expires at 270ms, and going through the overshot period(30ms).
+1. One-shot timer expires at 270ms, and goes through the overshot period(30ms).
 1. At 290 microseconds, TS-Linux receives the external interrupt (lower priority than timer events).
-2. TS-Linux notice that there is a one-shot event that has higher priority than external event.
+2. From timer-q, TS-Linux notice that there is a one-shot event that has higher priority than the external event.
-3. TS-Linux execute the one-shot timer events, then reprogram the next one-shot timer at 600ms.
+3. TS-Linux executes the one-shot timer events, then reprogram the next one-shot timer to 600ms.
-4. TS-Linux process the external interrupt.
+4. TS-Linux processes the external interrupt.
+5. Nothing needs to be done at 300 microsecond.

 ### 5. (8 points)(PTS)

 a.
 [6 points] Your friend is developing a multi-modal live-streaming application that is represented using a pipelined graph of tasks.
 Give three reasons why you would advise your friend to choose PTS rather than using Unix sockets and processes.

-1. Time is a first-class entity in PTS, which makes it easier to handle time-sensitive data.
+1. Time is a first-class entity in PTS, which simplier management to the live and historical data.
-2. PTS allows for the bundling of different sensor streams into groups which is very useful in multi-model application.
+2. PTS **allows for the bundling of different sensor streams into groups** which is very useful in multi-model applications.
-	1. Allows the propagation of temporal causality and correlation of incoming streams
-3. PTS allows many-to-many relations between producers and consumers ina single channel.
+3. PTS allows **many-to-many relations** between producers and consumers in a single channel.

 b.
 [2 points] Assume a PTS Channel ch1 has items with timestamps 25, 50, 75, 100.